-This post contains advertising links with my recommendations (affiliate links), which are marked with an asterisk.
-If you buy something through one of the links, I will receive a small commission.
-This way, you can support my work without any extra costs.
+This post contains advertising links with my recommendations (affiliate links), which are marked with an asterisk*.
+If you book or buy through one of the links, I will receive a small commission to support my work.
+It costs you nothing extra!
 Thank you very much!

 Lonely Planet, the bible of backpackers and independent travelers, is done for me!
 A recent news item on my favorite podcast startled me: Lonely Planet has published its annual "Best in Travel" destinations 2024*.
 To mark Lonely Planet's 50th anniversary, the supposed 50 best travel destinations in the world were chosen for 2024.
 What annoyed me incredibly t was to hear that not a single German destination is on this list.
 But Nairobi has made it to number 1 of the cities!
 My first thought was: Who bribed the editors?
 Or were they all on drugs?
 To recommend a city where 60 % of the population live in slums as the best city break destination is, in my view, at least grossly negligent.
 Incidentally, I was in Nairobi for two days at the start of a Kenya safari in 2017, and I don't intend to check whether it has improved since then.